National Provincial Bank Ltd v Ainsworth

-National Provincial Bank Ltd v Ainsworth [1965] is an English land law and family law case, concerning the quality of a person's interest in a home when people live together, as well as licenses in land.
+National Provincial Bank Ltd v Ainsworth [1965] is an English land law and family law case, concerning the quality of a person's interest in a home when people live together, as well as licences in land.

 The House of Lords, the court of final appeal, held that someone living in a home, who was deserted, did not by that fact alone have an interest in equity.
 Lord Wilberforce offered a definition of property rights, however this level of the decision was compromised, and forms heavily amended principles of law, as the concept of the constructive trust was developed further.

 More widely approved has been its principles of the overturned decision in the court below: the judgment of Denning LJ (noting the concurrence by Donovan LJ) some of which were cited with approval in the House of Lords in this case also.

 Facts

 Mr and Mrs Ainsworth lived in Milward Road, Hastings, Sussex and had four children.
 Mr Ainsworth was the registered owner, but moved out in 1957, borrowed £1,000 in 1958 from the bank, and gave the bank a charge (security by mortgage) over it.
 The money was used for his small business, Hastings Car Mart Ltd, incorporated at the end of 1959.
 He had left his wife living in the home, deserting their relationship.
 In 1962 he (as borrower) fell behind in the payments to the bank who soon sought possession of the house and sued, bringing this action.
 However, Mrs Ainsworth refused to leave because she contended that she had an interest in the home that bound the bank.